 The errata workarounds are implemented for a particular revision or a set of processor revisions.
 This is checked by the reset handler at runtime.
 Each errata workaround is identified by its ID as specified in the processor's errata notice document.
-The format of the define used to enable/disable the errata workaround is ERRATA\<Processor name>\<ID>, where the Processor name is for example A57 for the Cortex\A57 CPU.
+The format of the define used to enable/disable the errata workaround is ERRATA<Processor name><ID>, where the Processor name is for example A57 for the Cortex_A57 CPU.

-Refer to CPU errata status reporting for information on how to write errata workaround functions.
+Refer to CPU errata implementation for information on how to write errata workaround functions.